checkson-io/checkson-pubsub-self-check/README.md

 Use this check on [checkson.io](https://checkson.io) to monitor if your technical SEO, performance do not fall below any defined thresholds.

+To determine the threshold, it's a good idea to go to [pagespeed.web.dev](https://pagespeed.web.dev/) and analyze your website initially as a baseline.

 ## Environment variables

 | Variable       | Description |